 Washing up in Paris after a so-called divorce in L.A. (he was never actually married), Casey begins to question for the first time what the hell he’s doing with his life.
 Then he meets Elena, a beautiful Cuban who’s the woman he’s been looking for.
 Only problem?
 She’s married and has a kid.

-Elena’s the first woman who’s ever made Casey seriously ask himself just what the hell he’s doing with his life.
-Their passionate histoire d’amour takes them from a small bedroom on the north side of Paris to the dingy backstreets of Havana.
-The more Elena’s marriage falls apart, the more Casey wants to break it.
-But first he has to convince her that her daughter won’t get broken in the process.
-Only after returning to Cuba—without Casey or her husband—can Elena at last bring herself to choose between a stable life and an uncertain future.
+Casey and Elena soon stumble headlong into an affair that takes them from a small bedroom on the north side of Paris to the dingy backstreets of Centro Habana.
+The more Elena’s marriage falls apart, the more Casey longs to break it.
+But first he must convince Elena that her daughter won’t get broken in the process …

 Like a Nick Hornby cover of an Elvis Costello song, with Adelle Waldman on bass and David Sedaris on drums, The Crimes of Paris shatters many a romantic myth about the City of Light and the wishful thinking that love conquers all.